 7 Types Of Waste in Just In Time Manufacturing

-- Process waste: A waste due to wrong process
+- Process waste: A waste due to the wrong process

 - Transportation waste: A waste due to excessive movement of material